costela/wesher/README.md

 ### Automatic IP address management

-The overlay IP address of each node is selected out of a private network (`10.0.0.0/8` by default) and is consistently hashed based on the hostname, meaning a host will always receive the same overlay IP address (see [limitations](#overlay-ip-collisions) of this approach below).
-The hostname is also used by the underlying cluster management (using [memberlist](https://github.com/hashicorp/memberlist)) to identify nodes and must therefore be unique in the cluster.
+The overlay IP address of each node is automatically selected out of a private network (`10.0.0.0/8` by default; MUST be different from the underlying network used for cluster communication) and is consistently hashed based on the peer's hostname.

+The use of consistent hashing means a given node will always receive the same overlay IP address (see [limitations](#overlay-ip-collisions) of this approach below).

+**Note**: the node's hostname is also used by the underlying cluster management (using [memberlist](https://github.com/hashicorp/memberlist)) to identify nodes and must therefore be unique in the cluster.

+### Automatic /etc/hosts management

-To ease intra-node communication, `wesher` also adds entries to `/etc/hosts` for each other node.
+To ease intra-node communication, `wesher` also adds entries to `/etc/hosts` for each peer in the mesh.
+This enables using the nodes' hostnames to ensure communication over the secured overlay network (assuming `files` is the first entry for `hosts` in `/etc/nsswitch.conf`).

 See [configuration](#configuration-options) below for how to disable this behavior.

-### Restoring state
+### Seamless restarts

 If a node in the cluster is restarted, it will attempt to re-join the last-known nodes using the same cluster key.
 This means a restart requires no manual intervention.